-You can use the stylesheet to customize the output of just about anything else that will influence the look and feel of the final document.
-This includes fonts, tables, line spacing, macros, etc. The export engine works directly from the HTML output produced by Confluence.
+You can use the stylesheet to customize the output of just about anything on the page, including fonts, tables, line spacing, macros, etc. The export engine works directly from the HTML output produced by Confluence.
 Therefore, the first step in customizing something is to find a selector for the HTML element produced by Confluence or the Confluence macro.
 Then add a CSS rule to the PDF stylesheet.
-Your customization will appear in the PDF export.